reallnhwy/IOS101-Wordle1/README.md

 Submitted by: **Y Banh**

-**Wordle** is an app that players guess a secret five-letter word within six attempts.
+**Wordle** is an app where players guess a secret five-letter word within six attempts.
 After each guess, the game provides feedback on correct letters and positions.

 Time spent: **6** hours spent in total